ramipellumbi/Federated-Learning-with-an-Adversary/README.md

 - `--L`: Local epochs to train on client side before updating the server (default=-1 for all batches).
 - `--batch_size`: Batch size for training (default=64).
 - `--enable_adv_protection`: Enable adversarial protection on the server (default=False).
+- `--trust_threshold`: Threshold for a client's trustworthiness score in order for their weights to be a part of the aggregation. (default=0.0, i.e., use all weights).
 - `--iid`: Use IID distribution of data across clients (default=True).
 - `--use_differential_privacy`: Enable differential privacy (default=False).
 - `--eps`: Target epsilon for differential privacy (required if `use_differential_privacy` is True).